Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 draft: true
 ---

 The beginning of 2020 was when I wanted to start my own personalized blog.
 Suffice to say, as I shopped around with available options, I figured each software (_or platform_) has something or the other to offer.
 While there's Wordpress, it requires a server backend & periodic security management.
 That's something I didn't want to get into, if I didn't have to.
-All I wanted was a way write content in [Markdown](https://www.markdownguide.org/) & generate the static files (_think HTML + CSS + JavaScript files_) to be hosted on a CDN.
+All I wanted was a way write content in [Markdown][Markdown] & generate the static files (_think HTML + CSS + JavaScript files_) to be hosted on a CDN.

-My initial attempt to do so was with [Jekyll](https://jekyllrb.com/) which didn't work out (_because I was still an inexperienced developer_).
-So, I jumped ship to [Gatsby](https://www.gatsbyjs.com/) & [GitHub Pages](https://pages.github.com/) which didn't work out either! _\*sighs\*_.
-But on a brighter note, I did come to terms (_for a while_) with a pretty good Static Site Generator (SSG) called [Pelican](https://blog.getpelican.com/).
+My initial attempt to do so was with [Jekyll][Jekyll] which didn't work out (_because I was still an inexperienced developer_).
+So, I jumped ship to [Gatsby][Gatsby] & [GitHub Pages][GitHub Pages] which didn't work out either! _\*sighs\*_.
+But on a brighter note, I did come to terms (_for a while_) with a pretty good Static Site Generator (SSG) called [Pelican][pelican].

 Alas, I couldn't stay faithful to Pelican either for long.
-I'm using [Hugo](https://gohugo.io/) to generate the static content of the site you're reading off of right now.
+I'm using [Hugo][hugo] to generate the static content of the site you're reading off of right now.
 And you could say I'm pretty satisfied with the outcome, for now.

 I might appear fickle-minded to you but rest assured, the lessons I learnt might be useful for you if you want to start your own blog.